gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideOrganizingProjects.md

 ### Overriding one package implementation with another

 The `<super-source>` tag instructs the compiler to "re-root" a source path.
-This is useful for cases where you want to be re-use an existing Java API for a GWT project, but the original source is not available or not translatable.
+This is useful for cases where you want to re-use an existing Java API for a GWT project, but the original source is not available or not translatable.
 A common reason for this is to emulate part of the JRE not implemented by GWT.

 For example, suppose you want implement the UUID class provided by the JRE under `java.util`.
 Assume your project's module file is